-Table 6.1 - Stormwater Management Issues Addressed by the City illiwater manag Jenient 1930e3 Addressed by the Oity Major Drainage Area ID Stormwater Issue Issue Category Corrective Action Taken Year Completed SC-A1 Untreated stormwater runoff discharging to Water Quality - Rerouted flows along the southern portion of the lake to the end of the lake furthest from the outlet to maximize inflow residence time.
+Table 6.1 - Stormwater Management Issues Addressed by the City illiwater manaş Jenient 1930e3 Addressed by the Oity Major Drainage Area ID Stormwater Issue Issue Category Corrective Action Taken Year Completed SC-A1 Untreated stormwater runoff discharging to Water Quality - Rerouted flows along the southern portion of the lake to the end of the lake furthest from the outlet to maximize inflow residence time.
 2006 Meadow Lake (SC-P1.1) · - Installed 4 hydrodynamic separators to remove pollutants prior to discharging into Meadow Lake.
 2006 SC-A1 Degraded water quality within Meadow Lake (SC- P1.1) Water Quality, Aesthetic - Excavated 0.6 acre-feet of sediment.
 2006 SC-A2 Insufficient water quality treatment in District SC-A2 tributary to Upper Twin Lake Water Quality - Redirected flows from the low point in Xylon Avenue into the pond in Dorothy Mary Park (SC- P2.1) to achieve improved water quality.
 1999 SC-A3 Water quality issues due to pond sedimentation and erosion Water Quality -Stabilized side slopes of the Village Golf Course Pond with rip-rap as they were eroding significantly.
-2018 SC-A3 Insufficient water quality Water Quality Installed rain garden with a pre-treatment MH to provide sediment removal discharge into Village Golf Course Pond 2012 SC-A3 Local flooding along 55th Avenue North and in the St. Raphael's Church parking lot (Crystal) Water Quantity Water Quantity - Provide 1.8 acre-feet of flood storage volume in an Elm Grove Park dry pond (SC-P3.9) to store and attenuate peak flows adjacent to this intersection.
-2006 - Redirected the overflow from Elm Grove Park around the west side of St. Raphael's Church, avoiding the flood location in the east parking lot.
-2006 - Disconnected flows from the intersection of 55th and Quebec Avenues from the 33-inch pipe running through the flood location in the St. Raphael's Church east parking lot and redirect this trunk pipe to the west side of the Church.
+2018 SC-A3 Insufficient water quality Water Quality Installed rain garden with a pre-treatment MH to provide sediment removal discharge into Village Golf Course Pond 2012 - Provide 1.8 acre-feet of flood storage volume in an Elm Grove Park dry pond (SC-P3.9) to store and attenuate peak flows adjacent to this intersection.
+2006 SC-A3 Local flooding along 55th Avenue North and in the St. Raphael's Church parking Water Quantity - Redirected the overflow from Elm Grove Park around the west side of St. Raphael's Church, avoiding the flood location in the east parking lot.
+2006 lot (Crystal) - Disconnected flows from the intersection of 55th and Quebec Avenues from the 33-inch pipe running through the flood location in the St. Raphael's Church east parking lot and redirect this trunk pipe to the west side of the Church.
 2006 SC-A3 Insufficient water quality treatment in the Village Golf Course pond (SC-P3.2) tributary to Upper Twin Lake Water Quality - Excavated additional wet volume in the Village Golf Course pond (SC-P3.2) to provide greater water quality treatment.
 1998 SC-A3 Local flooding at the intersection of 56th and Wisconsin Avenues North Water Quantity - Constructed stormwater pond adjacent to 56th and Wisconsin Avenues North - Hosterman Jr High School (SC-P3.15).
 2001